Kailash Yatra Fixed Departure Date 2026 Click Here

 Trek Distance: N/A

-After breakfast in Kyirung, you will start your journey back to Kathmandu.
-You will cross the Nepal–China border at Kyirung (Rasuwagadhi) and continue along the Pasang Lhamu Highway.
+After breakfast in Gyirong, you will start your journey back to Kathmandu at 08:00 AM Chinese Time.
+You will cross the Nepal–China border at Gyirong (Rasuwagadhi) and continue along the Pasang Lhamu Highway.
 The route passes through lush valleys, forested hills, and the Trishuli River.

 You may stop at small towns along the way for refreshments or photos of the beautiful mountain scenery.
-Once you arrive at Kathmandu, you will check into your hotel and relax after a long journey.
+Once you arrive in Kathmandu, the time zone changes back to 16:00 (4:00 PM) Nepali Time.
+You will check into your hotel and relax after a long journey.
 Dinner is served at the hotel, and the evening is free to rest or explore the city.
 Overnight stay in Kathmandu.

 Itinerary Details